Logarithmic Donaldson-Thomas theory

-If $G \hookrightarrow \Sigma_X$ denotes the $1$-complex associated to the minimal strongly transverse limit, $G$ may involve refining the minimal polyhedral structure $\overline G$ by adding bivalent vertices to subdivide edges.
+If $G \hookrightarrow \Sigma_X$ denotes the $1$-complex associated to the minimal algebraically transverse limit, $G$ may involve refining the minimal polyhedral structure $\overline G$ by adding bivalent vertices to subdivide edges.
 However, if we look at the irreducible components $Y_i$ corresponding to these bivalent vertices, the embedded subscheme $Z_i \subset Y_i$ is stable, i.e. not fixed by the natural $\mathbb{G}_m$-action on $Y_i$. \end{remark}

-With the results of this section as motivation, we define a subscheme of $X$ relative to $D$.
+With the results of this section as motivation, we define {\it a subscheme of $X$ relative to $D$}.

 \begin{definition}[Relative subschemes] Let $S$ be a logarithmic scheme.
-A \textit{subscheme of $X$ relative to $D$ over $S$} is an expansion $\mathcal Y/S$ of $X$ over $S$ together with a flat family of strongly transverse subschemes $\mathcal Z\subset\mathcal Y$. \end{definition}
+A \textit{subscheme of $X$ relative to $D$ over $S$} is an expansion $\mathcal Y/S$ of $X$ over $S$ together with a flat family of algebraically transverse subschemes $\mathcal Z\subset\mathcal Y$. \end{definition}

-Proposition \ref{thm: uniqueness-strong-case} suggests that strongly transverse subschemes will satisfy the valuative criterion for properness.
-Our goal is now to construct moduli for these objects -- first for the expansions themselves which happens in the next section, and then for the strongly transverse subschemes which happens in the one after.
+Proposition \ref{thm: uniqueness-strong-case} suggests that algebraically transverse subschemes will satisfy the valuative criterion for properness.
+Our goal is now to construct moduli for these objects -- first for the expansions themselves which happens in the next section, and then for the algebraically transverse subschemes which happens in the one after.